-Love It to Death in April 1971 may have been the the third album by the band Alice Cooper, but that doesn’t change the fact that nobody bought the first two.
+Love It to Death in March 1971 may have been the the third album by the band Alice Cooper, but that doesn’t change the fact that nobody bought the first two except label owner Frank Zappa.
 By December of that same year, EVERYBODY had heard “I’m Eighteen” off of Love It to Death , and Alice Cooper had written and recorded a soon-to-be-classic additional full album, Killer .
-And it was.Detroit’s blue-collar bars and cheap motels along Woodward Avenue may be less than 200 miles away from the steps of the Rock and Roll Hall of Fame in Cleveland, but it turned out to be a four decade odyssey for Alice Cooper.
-Only in rock’n’roll can a preacher’s son named Vincent Furnier dress up in make-up, leather, and fishnet stockings while simulating his own execution by hanging, beheading, and electric chair as 10,000 mesmerized fans gladly pay for the macabre experience.
+And indeed it was.
+Before year’s end, rock cognescenti would know that there were new six-string gunslingers in town with fully loaded clips of hollow-point hits including “Under My Wheels”,”Be My Lover”, the often misinterpreted anti-abuse song “Dead Babies”, and the Jim Morrison tribute “Desperado”.Detroit’s blue-collar bars and cheap motels along Woodward Avenue may be less than 200 miles away from the steps of the Rock and Roll Hall of Fame in Cleveland, but it turned out to be a four decade odyssey for Alice Cooper.
+Only in rock’n’roll can a preacher’s son named Vincent Furnier dress up in make-up, leather, and fishnet stockings while simulating his own execution by hanging, beheading, and electrocution as 10,000 mesmerized fans gladly pay for the macabre experience.
 Formed by five friends from Phoenix AZ, Vince‘s band had quite a struggle choosing the right name for the group.
 Among the early choices were The Spiders, the Earwigs , & The Nazz (but Todd Rundgren had dibs on that last one) .
 By 1969 they had moved to Los Angeles with the name Alice Cooper, but after recording two unsuccessful albums – Pretties for You and Easy Action– on Frank Zappa‘s Straight Records label, Alice Cooper headed for Furnier’s birthplace of Detroit in hopes of better luck.
 Inking a deal with Warner Brothers, they actually released two albums in 1971, Love It to Death and Killer , with both albums becoming successes.